EU small print sheds light on Belarus repression

 The EU sanctions also shed light on Lukashenko's corruption schemes.

-Opposition leaders, such as Valery Tsepkalo, say the Belarusian dictator has salted away a private fortune of more than $1bn (€800m) by taking kick-backs from business favours.
+Opposition leaders, such as Valery Tsepkalo, say the dictator has salted away a private fortune of more than $1bn (€800m) by taking kick-backs from business favours.

-The EU blacklisted Dana Holdings/Dana Astra, for having "received plots of land for the development of several large residential complexes and business centres" in Minsk.
+The EU blacklisted Dana Holdings, a real-estate firm, for having "received plots of land for the development of several large residential complexes and business centres" in Minsk.

-It noted that Lilya Lukashenko, the president's daughter-in-law, held "a high-ranking position in the company", even though Dana Holdings' London and Moscow-based PR firm, EM, had previously told EUobserver she was just a "designer" who had left Dana Astra three years ago for maternity leave.
+It noted that Lilya Lukashenko, the president's daughter-in-law, held "a high-ranking position in the company", even though Dana Holdings' London and Moscow-based PR firm, EM, had previously told EUobserver she was just a "designer" who had left Dana three years ago for maternity leave.

 The EU blacklisted Aleksandr Shakutin, a construction and machine-building tycoon, for having "benefited most from the privatisation during Lukashenko's tenure as president".

-It also designated Nikolay Vorobey, a petroleum and banking baron, for getting "tax breaks ... from the Belarusian administration".
+It also designated Nikolay Vorobey, a petroleum and banking baron, for getting "tax breaks".

 For his part, Tsepkalo told EUobserver it was "good news" the EU had targeted Dana Holdings, which is owned by the Karić business dynasty in Serbia and which has a subsidiary in Cyprus, because it was directly involved in Lukashenko's money-making schemes.